fleschutz/PowerShell/Docs/speak-english.md

-## speak-english.ps1 - Speaks text with an English text-to-speech voice
+## speak-english.ps1 - Speaks text in English

 This PowerShell scripts speaks the given text with an English text-to-speech (TTS) voice.